WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Introduction

 However, as illustrated in Fig. \ref{fig:enter-label}, the field of sensing‑refined PHY actions remains dominated by traditional per‑task ``small models'' that deliver isolated gains but generalize poorly.
 They are scenario‑bound and configuration‑locked, lacking a cohesive mechanism to convert rich observations into consistently better PHY actions across environments.
 Moreover, the per-task paradigm keeps the research scope narrow and non-transferable.
 Each PHY action must be served by a customized data pipeline and model, driving up engineering cost and stalling large-scale deployment.
 Consequently, existing studies mostly address a few vision-friendly tasks such as beam prediction and handover, whereas broader needs like channel interpolation or prediction receive little attention.
 Finally, current BSs, though equipped with multi-modal sensors, still lack agentic‐AI capabilities.
 They passively fit sensing inputs to predefined outputs rather than learning latent scene dynamics and generally useful channel-aware features, leaving them unable to exploit observations under occlusion or to anticipate fine-grained out-of-band (OOB) features.

 To propel current sensing-refined PHY research toward the EIW paradigm and the vision of Agentic AI, we advocate a foundation model (FM) based approach that equips intelligent entities with a universal, task-agnostic observation-to-action bridge.
 In this paper, we introduce WiFo-M$^{2}$, the first universal FM that transforms multi-modal sensing into OOB channel-aware features, thereby serving as a plug-and-play performance booster across diverse PHY actions, as shown in Fig. \ref{fig:enter-label}.
-To establish one-to-one positive sample pairs between channel state information (CSI) and multi-modal sensory data, we first develop a unified multi-modal sensing processing pipeline.
-Then, we design the ContraSoM pre-training strategy, which is designed to align the high-dimensional representations extracted from multi-modal sensing with the corresponding CSI features in latent space.
-This alignment allows WiFo-M$^2$ to extract universally beneficial channel-aware features for diverse PHY actions.
-To bridge the sampling rate gap among different modalities, WiFo-M$^2$ is designed as a temporal sequence-to-sequence model.
-It ingests a fixed historical window of sensory data and is trained to extrapolate future channel-aligned features.
-This enables WiFo-M$^2$ to provide channel-aware features even when fresh sensory data is temporarily unavailable, a practical issue largely overlooked in prior work.
-To enhance the robustness and representation learning capability of WiFo-M$^2$, ContraSoM incorporates modality-specific data augmentation techniques, including pixel-level transformations for images and diffusion-based feature-space augmentation specifically designed for the sparse and irregular structure of LiDAR point clouds.
-Our key contributions are summarized as follows: \begin{itemize} \item[ $\bullet$] We develop WiFo-M$^2$, the first FM that empowers multi-modal environmental sensing to enhance PHY actions in a scalable, plug-and-play manner.
-WiFo-M$^2$ offers a scalable solution, avoiding the cumbersome, task-specific engineering traditionally required. \end{itemize}
+To establish positive sample pairs across heterogeneous modalities, we first develop a unified multi-modal sensing processing pipeline. {We then design the ContraSoM pre-training strategy to align high-dimensional representations extracted from multi-modal sensing with the corresponding CSI features in a shared latent space.
+Moving beyond conventional static contrastive learning, ContraSoM introduces a continuous temporal extrapolation mechanism.
+By operating as a sequence-to-sequence model, WiFo-M$^2$ ingests historical sensory windows to extrapolate future channel-aligned features, effectively bridging the critical sampling rate gap between sparse sensing and dense PHY configuration frequency.
+Furthermore, to extract robust representations under data constraints, ContraSoM incorporates modality-specific augmentations, notably a diffusion-driven feature-space generation for Light Detection and Ranging (LiDAR) point clouds, which forces the network to explicitly learn channel-aware common structures.} Our key contributions are summarized as follows: \begin{itemize} \item[ $\bullet$] We develop WiFo-M$^2$\footnote{Simulation codes are provided to reproduce the results presented in this paper: https://github.com/Haotian-Zhang-PKU/WiFoM2}, {the first universal foundation model that pioneers a new paradigm for sensing-refined PHY actions.
+Moving beyond fragmented, task-specific networks, WiFo-M$^2$ establishes a unified OOB channel-aware feature space, empowering diverse downstream PHY actions in a highly scalable, plug-and-play manner without requiring manual architectural redesigns.} \end{itemize}